 Since then, the Tar Heels have won six NCAA National Championships, made 20 Final Four appearances and have had some of the best players in college basketball history wear the Carolina blue.
 Here are some of the most notable moments and milestones in the team’s history, listed in reverse chronological order:

-- 2022: The Tar Heels return to the NCAA Tournament after a one-year absence.
+- 2022: The Tar Heels return to the NCAA Tournament after a one-year absence and lose in the championship game.

 - 2017: The Tar Heels win the NCAA National Championship, the sixth in program history.